23 'Hypoallergenic' Dogs Perfect for People with Allergies

-This native of the African Congo is a fastidious breed that doesn’t slobber a lot, so your overall exposure to Can f 1 might be less with her than other dogs.
-The basenji is a feisty, active companion who loves to run, trail, and chase—just wipe her down with a towel afterward.
+This native of the African Congo is a fastidious breed that doesn't slobber a lot, so your overall exposure to Can f 1 might be less with her than other dogs.
+The Basenji is a feisty, active companion who loves to run, hit the trail, and chase—just wipe her down with a towel afterward!

-With a glance, this precious pooch almost looks like a lamb, considering her long, fuzzy ears and soft curly coat.
-Devoted Bedlingtons love to romp and cuddle and are one of few breeds which seem to produce less dander than others.
+With a glance, this precious pooch almost looks like a lamb, considering his long, fuzzy ears and soft curly coat.
+Devoted Bedlingtons love to romp and snuggle and are one of few breeds which seem to produce less dander than others.

 Coton de Tulear

-A true loyal family pet, a coton de Tulear has long wisps of snow-white hair that require daily gentle brushing, but she rarely sheds.
-She’s a hearty, animated breed that loves to dash about with children and other dogs.
+A true loyal family pet, a coton de Tulear, which hails from Madagascar, has long wisps of snow-white hair that require daily gentle brushing, but she rarely sheds.
+She's a hearty, animated breed that loves to dash about with children and other dogs.